felixludos/Games/Aristocracy.md

 Aristocracy
 ===========

-*Aristocrats don't work.
-They own land, make money off their estate, and play cards in their chateau.*
+> *Aristocrats don't work.
+They own land, make money off their estate, and play cards in their château.
+Can you handle that?*

 Created by Felix Leeb over the course of the Summer of 2018 (and beyond).
 Dedicated to Lauren Martini.